 - Sunday JUNE 28 2:00 PM

 Jules Massenet wrote several stylish, witty and beautiful operas, but it is Manon for which he is best remembered.
 The opera tells the story of the impulsive Manon, who falls in love with the young Chevalier des Grieux but also longs for the life of luxury and excitement offered by the rich nobleman De Brétigny.
 Her choice between young love and the allure of life's temptations is a timeless tale.
-Audience favorite Sydney Mancasola returns to DMMO in one of the most coveted roles for a singing actress.

 The Virtual Broadcast